jkroepke/openvpn-auth-oauth2/docs/FAQ.md

 ## Q: Can a Remember Me function be implemented in openvpn-auth-oauth2?

 A: No, it is not feasible to implement a Remember Me function directly within openvpn-auth-oauth2 or OpenVPN.
 This limitation arises from the inability of openvpn-auth-oauth2 to store client cookies.
 While some OIDC providers like Keycloak offer a Remember Me feature, enabling automatic login would require implementation within the OIDC provider's settings rather than within openvpn-auth-oauth2 itself.

+## Q: In logs, I see `Provider did not return a id_token.
+Validation of user data is not possible.`, but my provider is returning an id_token.

+A: This could happen, if `oauth2.endpoint.auth` and `oauth2.endpoint.token` are defined.
+In this case, the underlying works in OAUTH2 mode, and the id_token is not recognized.
+If you want to use the user validation, you should remove `oauth2.endpoint.auth` and `oauth2.endpoint.token` from your configuration.